dongwonmoon/E2E-Power-Demand-MLOps/README.md

 ## Features

-*   **Data Ingestion & Preprocessing:** Combines raw power demand data, cleans it, and splits it into training and streaming datasets.
+*   **Centralized Data Processing:** All data preprocessing (scaling, differencing) is now encapsulated within `src/data/processor.py`, ensuring consistency across training, inference, and dashboard.
 *   **LSTM Model Training:** Trains a Long Short-Term Memory (LSTM) neural network for time series forecasting.
 *   **MLflow Integration:**
     *   Tracks experiments (parameters, metrics, artifacts).
     *   Manages model versions in the MLflow Model Registry.
     *   Facilitates model deployment by promoting models to 'Production' (via Aliases).
+    *   The trained model and its associated `DataProcessor` (scaler) are logged together using `LSTMWrapper` for seamless inference.
-*   **Real-time Inference:** Consumes streaming data from Kafka, performs predictions using the deployed model, and outputs results.
+*   **Real-time Inference:** Consumes streaming data from Kafka, performs predictions using the deployed model (which internally handles data preprocessing), and outputs results.
+*   **Streamlit Dashboard:** A real-time dashboard visualizes actual and predicted power demand, including future forecasts.
 *   **Scalability:** Designed with modular components for potential scaling with Docker/Kubernetes and orchestration tools.

 ## Technologies Used